majohnso/JASA-mobile-AQ/README.md

 Reproducing the analysis on simulated data
 ------------------------------------------

 The R script run\_all\_code.R illustrates the analysis performed in "title" using simulated data.
-An interested user can obtain the actual data used from 'website', in which case the R script should recreate the analysis included in the paper.
+An interested user can obtain the actual data used from [here](https://docs.google.com/forms/d/e/1FAIpQLSf_4GIkK1tmVMFRSxz42KgvOM3Z3NGeOFFje_FS8FBbz1vTig/viewform), in which case the R script should recreate the analysis included in the paper.

 The following section walks through the various components of "run\_all\_code.R."